 Hip pain or hip joint pain often develops gradually and can be from a number of causes.
 Labral tears and Osteoarthritis are more common, especially in older athletes who have been highly active in their 20's and 30's.
 Hip pain in children is often diagnosed as Perthe's disease.
 Here we list the causes of hip pain.

 A hip flexor strain is a tear in the hip flexors, which are a group of muscles which work to lift the thigh upwards.
 They also assist in lifting the trunk when in a laying position.
 The two main muscles in this group are the Iliopsoas and the Rectus Femoris.
 A strain in these muscles is often brought on by strenuous hip flexing motions like kicking a ball, which can cause hip pain.

 Perthes' disease affects children, most commonly aged between four and eight, but can also occasionally occur in younger children and teenagers.
 Tiredness and groin pain are two common smyptoms, and they may have a noticeable limp.
 Medical help is needed to diagnose this condition as early as possible to try to prevent and limit any future problems.

 Ilium apopysitis is an overuse injury which occurs in children and adolescents at the front of the pelvis.
 An apophysis is a area of growth of a bone which also acts as a point for muscles to attach to.
 This injury can particularly affect those who participate in sport and those with tight hip muscles.
 The hip pain usually intensifies with activity.

-A rectus femoris avulsion fracture occurs where a strong contraction of the rectus femoris muscle pulls the tendon and a small piece of bone away from the attachment point.
+A rectus femoris avulsion fracture occurs when a strong contraction of the rectus femoris muscle pulls the tendon and a small piece of bone away from the attachment point.
 The rectus femoris is the quad muscle that crosses the hip and knee joints which can make it more at risk of injury, especially after explosive movements.

 A hip sprain is an injury to one of the ligaments surrounding the hip joint.
 This is a rare injury which may occur after a violent force on the leg over-stretches one or more ligaments.
 Pain will occur on a sudden movement which will normally be at the front of the hip.
 Pain should ease within a week, when a rehabilitation and stretching programme can be started.

 A pelvic stress fracture is a hairline type fracture in the large pelvis bone.
 This is due to repetitive impacts or forces, rather than one sudden impact or accident.
 They are more common in women and normally occur in the pubic rami, where the hamstring and groin muscles attach.
 Read more on the causes, symptoms and treatment of this injury.

 Snapping hip is a condition often seen in dancers which results in a snapping noise and feeling around the hip joint.
 External snapping is on the outside of the hip and isn't normally as painful as internal snapping.
 A sports injury therapist can recommend the best treatments and exercises to do to help you recover from the injury.